Walter Mercado, an iconic Puerto Rican astrologer and celebrity, dies at 88

 “He endows the drag queen with papal authority,” Diana Taylor, a New York University Tisch School of Performing Arts professor, wrote in a 2003 critique.

-On Twitter, the reaction to his death was swift as Latino across the country reacted to the news.
+On Twitter, the reaction to his death was swift as Latinos across the country reacted to the news.

 Because he had spent so many decades in the public eye, he was known to several generations of Latinos, from grandparents to twenty-somethings.